 On 29 June 2016 Justice McKerracher ruled in favour of the Yilka claim groups’ connection to the land, delivering a nearly one thousand-page judgment in the process.
 In reaching his decision the judge rejected the State’s argument that bringing a second claim over the same area was an abuse of process and also made a number of findings with regard to roads in the claim area, including the Great Central Road.
 The judgement also found the Sullivan Edwards native title claimants to have native title rights and interests over the overlapped area.

-On 22 June 2017 the Federal Court handed down a further decision, this time on the effect of an overlapping claim.
+On 22 June 2017 the Federal Court handed down a further decision, this time on the effect of the overlapping Sullivan Edwards claim.
 Justice McKerracher ruled that the two claims be dealt with in one determination and represented by one Prescribed Body Corporate (PBC).

 The common law holders recognised in the native title determination of 27 September 2017 have until 27 March 2018 to nominate a PBC with the assistance of the Federal Court.